qixwang/mc-docs.zh-cn/articles/iot-dps/quick-create-simulated-device-x509.md

     ```cmd/sh
     $ cmake -Duse_prov_client:BOOL=ON ..
-    -- Building for: Visual Studio 15 2017
+    -- Building for: Visual Studio 16 2019
-    -- Selecting Windows SDK version 10.0.16299.0 to target Windows 10.0.17134.
-    -- The C compiler identification is MSVC 19.12.25835.0
+    -- The C compiler identification is MSVC 19.23.28107.0
-    -- The CXX compiler identification is MSVC 19.12.25835.0
+    -- The CXX compiler identification is MSVC 19.23.28107.0

     ...

     -- Configuring done
     -- Generating done
-    -- Build files have been written to: E:/IoT Testing/azure-iot-sdk-c/cmake
+    -- Build files have been written to: C:/code/azure-iot-sdk-c/cmake
     ```